 Practicum instruction is an integral component of social work education.
-Practicum teaching is a partnership between the Social Work and Criminal Justice Program and social service organizations who work together to help students integrate theory and practice.
-It is conducted in the field by professional social work practitioners selected by community agencies and approved by the faculty of the Social Work and Criminal Justice Program and the School of Social Work.
+Practicum teaching is a partnership between the School of Social Work and Criminal Justice and social service organizations who work together to help students integrate theory and practice.
+It is conducted in the field by professional social work practitioners selected by community agencies and approved by the faculty of the School of Social Work and Criminal Justice and the School of Social Work.
 For basic information about field placements, please read the MSW Practicum FAQs.

 Field Education Expectations